-- 1. Connect the transceiver to the instrument with the RS232 cable and also attach power.
-The cable supplied with enclosed transceivers (except Waterproof) is a 9-pin male serial; professional board level transceivers will need a separate programming cable (sold separately). - 2.
+- 1. Connect the transceiver to the instrument with the RS232 cable and also attach power. - 2.
 Set the Modem mode in each transceiver.
 One should be set as a Point-to-Point Master (Mode 0) and the other set as a Point-to-Point Slave (Mode 1). - 3.
 Set the baud rate on each transceiver to match the baud rate of the instrument to which it is attached.
 Please note, when setting the transceiver's baud rate, its RS232 data rate is set.
 The baud rate does not have to be on the same setting for the two transceivers. - 4.
 Edit the Call Book.
 Enter the Slave serial number in the Master's Call Book.
 Enter the Master's Serial number in the Slave's Call Book, or disable Slave Security (in the Slave). - 5.
-Connect antennas to the transceiver.
-Any FreeWave transceiver may be operated without an antenna for bench-top testing without concern for damaging the product.
-Noise potential may be reduced on the bench by lowering the Xmit power. - 6.
+Connect an antenna to each of the transceivers.
+Any unlicensed band FreeWave transceiver may be operated without an antenna for bench-top testing without concern for damaging the product.
+Noise potential may be reduced on the bench by lowering the Transmit power. - 6.
 Shortly after both transceivers are plugged in, they should establish a communications link with each other and the connection is complete.
 Using the table below, verify that the radios are operating as expected.